livecode/livecode/docs/notes/bugfix-11964.md

-# Spacing is incoorect for Windows scaled text
+# Spacing is incorrect for Windows scaled text